hatdropper1977/john.soban.ski/content/roark-vs-raskolnikov.md

 24
 ```

-For example:
+For example, Raskolnikov's most negative dialog includes:

-> Raskolnikov's most negative dialog: All this is very naive . . . excuse me, I should have said impudent on your part
+> All this is very naive . . . excuse me, I should have said impudent on your part

 ### One Dimensional Graphical Analysis
 Pandas provides an easy method to generate Histograms.

 ```python